 It feels like it was yesterday when I published My first year at Microsoft.
 Time is going fast!
-This is what usually happen when you have a lot of things to do, and you enjoy it.
+This is what usually happens when you have a lot of things to do, and you enjoy it.
 My second year spent at Microsoft has been great!
 Full of new experiences, challenges, and lessons learned.

-Over last year I helped to improve Portal reliability, which was our last milestone before becoming the official management portal for Azure.
+Over the last year I helped to improve Portal reliability, which was our last milestone before becoming the official management portal for Azure.
 It was one of the hardest things I've ever worked on, because of the Portal Architecture.
-We started from 80% reliability in some areas, and our goal was to achieve 99.9%.
-It was extensive few months of investigation, bug fixing, and optimization.
+We started with 80% reliability in some areas, and our goal was to achieve 99.9%.
+It was an extensive few months of investigation, bug fixing, and optimization.
 Once we achieved three nines, now we have to stay there.
-We are getting regressions from time to time, but for most of the time we keep the reliability at the desired level.
+We are getting regressions from time to time, but most of the time we keep the reliability at the desired level.

 Besides reliability and accessibility, I work mostly, on the web controls that are being exposed by our Framework.
 Partner teams (e.g., Web Apps, Virtual Machines, SQL, etc.) are building Azure features using our Framework and controls.
-Over last 12 months I created a few controls, added a lot of features to existing ones, fixed a tons of bugs, and made a lot of improvements for date/time controls with help from Matt Johnson (yes, he does not work for our team, but he is one of the best date/time and timezone experts in the World, and it happened that he works for Microsoft so it would be stupid to not ask for his expert advice).
+Over the last 12 months I created a few controls, added a lot of features to existing ones, fixed a ton of bugs, and made a lot of improvements for date/time controls with help from Matt Johnson (yes, he does not work for our team, but he is one of the best date/time and timezone experts in the World, and it happened that he works for Microsoft so it would be stupid to not ask for his expert advice).

-There is also one thing I need to rant about: Safari 9.x (and all earlier versions) does not support Internationalization API (Intl).
+There is also one thing I need to rant about Safari 9.x (and all earlier versions) does not support Internationalization API (Intl).
 We are using Intl API for numbers and currency formatting.
 At the beginning, when we were still in preview, we hoped that Safari will add Intl support soon (in a year or so), but it didn't happen.
 We had to use polyfill.
-Oh...actually I should rant about other issues we had with Safari (like Local Storage does not work in private mode), but you can check caniuse.com or just read an article: Safari is the new IE.
+Oh...actually I should rant about other issues we had with Safari (like local storage does not work in private mode), but you can check caniuse.com or just read an article: Safari is the new IE.

 Speaking, traveling, conferences

 My most recent talk about the Azure Portal architecture received a lot of great feedback.
-One gentleman told me that it was the best talk of the VSLive Redmond conference, somebody wrote a comment that it was the "Most interesting non-scotthanselman presentation ever", and one person mentioned it (as "excellent talk") in Azure Portal user voice (which I found while writing this post and searching for a link to Open Source Portal UI user request for previous section).
+One gentleman told me that it was the best talk of the VSLive Redmond conference, somebody wrote a comment that it was the "Most interesting non-Scott Hanselman presentation ever", and one person mentioned it (as "excellent talk") in Azure Portal user voice (which I found while writing this post and searching for a link to Open Source Portal UI user request for previous section).

 When I am telling people that I travel around the World to speak at conferences, they think it looks like this: